Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 }
 ```

-The scriptblock for the route will be supplied with a single argument that contains information about the current [web event](../../WebEvent).
+The scriptblock for the route will have access to the `$WebEvent` variable which contains information about the current [web event](../../WebEvent).
 This argument will contain the `Request` and `Response` objects, `Data` (from POST), and the `Query` (from the query string of the URL), as well as any `Parameters` from the route itself (eg: `/:accountId`).

 ## Payloads

 The following is an example of using data from a request's payload - ie, the data in the body of POST request.
-To retrieve values from the payload you can use the `.Data` hashtable on the supplied web-session to a route's logic.
+To retrieve values from the payload you can use the `.Data` property on the `$WebEvent` variable to a route's logic.
 This example will get the `userId` and "find" user, returning the users data:

 ```powershell
 Start-PodeServer {